Types of Website Security Threats and Tactics

 You can then patch up that weakness to prevent real hackers from getting in that way.

 6. Monitor for malware

 You won’t find every vulnerability on your site, nor will you always catch hackers at the gate.
-Sometimes malware may get through.
+Malware may sometimes get through.
 When that happens, you’ll want to make sure you find it fast.

-Install at least one program that will constantly scan your site for malware.
+Install at least one website security solution that will constantly scan your site for malware.
 Anytime the program finds a virus, it will alert you and help you to purge it from your website.

 You can then take the necessary steps to resolve any damage the malware did and patch up whatever vulnerability it entered through.

 Learn how we increased traffic by over 40%, and conversions by over 100% for an ecommerce client.

 Get help fighting off web security threats with WebFX